 We listened at Unicoi County Hospital in Erwin, Tennessee, where Ballad Health has partnered with Kiran Sing Sirah, President, International Storytelling Center.
 Kiran believes in a better life, a better world, through the power of storytelling.
 One of the projects they are working on together is a Junior Board of Directors.
 Among other activities, the Junior Board provides a platform for the children in the community to share stories and for Eric Carroll, the hospital Administrator, to listen.

-I am learning so much and reeling from the power of the stories we are hearing.
-I’m so grateful to do this work, listening to these real-life super-hero humans with unique perspectives and expertise.
+I’m so grateful to do this work.
 Thank you to all who have supported this Climate Listening Project journey.

-I’m honored to be working on location with New Southern Films Polly Schattel!
+I’m honored to be working on this project with New Southern Films Polly Schattel.

 Follow along on Instagram @DaynaReggero